1977–78 Cleveland Barons season

-The 1977–78 Cleveland Barons season was the team's second and final season in the NHL.
+The 1977–78 Cleveland Barons season was the team's eleventh and final season in the NHL.
 The relocation to Cleveland did not cure the attendance problems that plagued the franchise from its inception in Oakland as the Seals in 1967.
 In June 1978, with both the Barons and the Minnesota North Stars on the verge of folding, the league approved an arrangement in which the two teams were permitted to merge under the ownership of Barons owner George Gund III.
 The merged franchise continued as the Minnesota North Stars, and assumed the Barons' old place in the Adams Division.
 Fifteen seasons later, the North Stars relocated to Dallas and became the Stars, bringing the NHL to Texas for the first time.
-The NHL returned to the Buckeye State when the Columbus Blue Jackets began play in 2000.
+The NHL returned to both the Buckeye State and the North Star State when the Columbus Blue Jackets and Minnesota Wild both began play in 2000.

 Offseason

 Amateur draft

 Cleveland's picks at the 1977 NHL amateur draft, which was held at the NHL's office in Montreal on June 14, 1977.